LukasAnell/HelloWorld-2025-Project/Tasks.md

      - Conciseness score? longer than a page, does the text ramble, bullet points
      - Relevance?
 If you're applying to a robotics company then robotics experience should be at the top
      - Section by section analysis
+     - prompt the user which company / club are you applying to / what do they do?